rollwagen/linux/threading.md

 _Threading_ - creation and management of multiple units of execution within a single process. \
 _Binarry_ - dormant program resigin on storage \
-_Process_ - OS abstraction representing a binary:  the loaded binary, virtualized memory, kernel resources (e.g. open files), ...
+_Process_ - OS abstraction representing a binary the loaded binary, virtualized memory, kernel resources (e.g. open files), ...
 _Thread_ - unit of execution withing a process: a virtualized processor, a stack, and program state

 * Modern OSs have two fundamentaion (virtualized) abstractions to user-space: